encukou/keypad-racer/README.md

 Thing will get quite crowded with 3 players, unless you plug in several keyboards.
 Be careful not to press another player's keys!

+Note:
-(Note that on some systems there's significant lag when typing on several keyboards a once.)
+* On some systems there's significant lag when typing on several keyboards a once :(
+* Pressing e.g. shift might interfere with other player's controls
+* Some keyboards just don't handle multiple hands very well.
+  All part of the fun I guess.

 Hidden option: if you put `dvorak` in the `settings.conf` file, you'll start with a Dvorak keyboard layout.